 In this article, let me share with you ten powerful reasons you and should tithe.

 Are you ready?
 Let’s begin!

 Do you want to receive inspiring, insightful, and spiritually meaty Christian blogs?
 If yes, subscribe to our website and receive updates straight to your inbox!

-It is Practiced in the Old Testament (way before the founding of the Israelite Nation)
+Reason no. 1: It is Practiced in the Old Testament before the Nation of Israel existed

 “Woe to you, scribes and Pharisees, hypocrites!
 For you pay TITHE of mint and anise and cummin, and have neglected the weightier matters of the law: justice and mercy and faith.
 These you ought to have done, without leaving the others undone” (Matt.
 23:23).

 He clearly told the Pharisees that tithing is an integral part of following the commandments of God IN ADDITION to justice, mercy, and faith.